People keep moving to the worst places for climate risk

 In Phoenix, where a drought has lasted for 27 years so far, one source of water—the Colorado River—may soon dry up.
 The city is also getting hotter, with a record number of days over 110 degrees Fahrenheit in 2020.
 At the same time, the population continues to expand.
 Over the last decade, Phoenix grew faster than any other American city, and Arizona was one of the fastest-growing states.

 In Michigan, on the other hand, a state that’s likely to be relatively less likely to be impacted by climate change, the population grew slowly.
 A recent Census Bureau map shows the overall trend: Many Americans have been moving to areas that are likely going to be harder hit by climate impacts.
+(A new report from Redfin found the same trend.)

 Florida, where coastal cities are facing stronger hurricanes and more flooding as sea levels rise, was among the top 10 fastest-growing states between 2010 and 2020.
 (The trajectory has continued through the pandemic, as an estimated 330,000 additional people moved to Florida between April 2020 and April 2021.)
 Utah, with the fastest population growth by percentage, is dealing with extreme drought, wildfires, and ongoing air pollution from fires in other states like California.
 Texas, another quickly growing state, is one of the places most at risk from both extreme heat and drought.